 This does not mean locking the whole face down with powder.
 The useful approach is still targeted control.
 Semi-matte is less a year-round rule than a balancing finish for days when extra movement is the main problem.

-When can semi-matte base makeup start looking too heavy
+When semi-matte base starts looking too heavy

 Semi-matte usually starts failing when the skin is already dehydrated underneath and only the top layer is being controlled.
 In that case, the face can look rougher and more tired instead of smoother.
 On dry or flaky days, the problem is often not the semi-matte idea itself but the lack of enough comfort before the base goes on.